 #20: A Roll-Neck Jumper

-Not meaning to go all Nora Ephron on you, but the roll-neck is the most versatile piece of clothing (second only to the white shirt, of course).
-And that's what we need in our lives now: Easy to throw on pieces that always look incredible.
+The roll-neck is the most versatile piece of clothing (second only to the white shirt, of course).
+And that's what we need in our lives now: easy-to-throw-on pieces that always look incredible.

 This article originally appeared on Who What Wear